20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 2 ft

-Caladiums bear large, striking arrow-shaped, paper thin and beautifully marked leaves which will add a wow factor in any space.
-The common colors are white, pink and red.
+Caladiums feature striking, large, arrow-shaped, paper thin, beautifully marked leaves which will add a dramatic sight in any space.

-Caladium hortulanum thrives in medium to bright, indirect light, warm and humid conditions and moderately moist, well-drained soils coupled with regular feeding during the growing season.
-Read more on how to grow and care for Caladium hortulanum.
+Caladium hortulanum grows best in medium to bright indirect light, average warmth and humidity and moderately moist, well-drained soils coupled with regular feeding in the growing season.
+Read more on how to grow and care for Caladiums.

 12. Corn Palm